soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 and `++` as `<>`, but also `IO a` is a monoid for any `a` that is itself a monoid with `pure mempty` as `mempty` and `liftA2 (<>)` as `<>`!

-Using these instances, we can `map` over the content, handling errors and returning an empty list to filter a failed case out, or a singleton list to keep the result. and the `fold` in `foldMap` will concatenate the resulting list where we return all of the successful cases!
+Using these instances, we can `map` over the content, handle errors, and return an empty list to filter out a failed case, or a singleton list to keep the result.
+And the `fold` in `foldMap` will concatenate the resulting list where we return all of the successful cases!

-These functions were responsible for fetching the right information.
+These functions are responsible for fetching the right information.
 Next, let's look at the code for creating a new directory.

 ### `createOutputDirectoryOrExit`